-Nelson et al. (2010) define computer forensics as "The process of applying scientific methods to collect and analyze data and information that can be used as evidence."
+Nelson, Philips & Steuart (2010) define computer forensics as "The process of applying scientific methods to collect and analyze data and information that can be used as evidence."
 Thus, computer forensics addresses the methods and procedures necessary to investigate possible criminal and non-criminal conduct involving digital data.
-From an organizational perspective, investigations should initially proceed with the assumption that the case may be of a criminal nature so that all steps meet the statutory rules for admission of evidence.
+From an organizational perspective. investigations should initially proceed with the assumption that the case may be of a criminal nature so that all steps meet the statutory rules for admission of evidence.
 An understanding of computer forensics allows the accountant to make knowledgeable decisions regarding what steps to take and how to proceed during an investigation and not taint the evidence.

 Computer forensics is considered by some to be dominated by IT and law-enforcement.
-Although both play important roles, there are reasons that forensic analysis requires the attention of accountants.
-Accountants, in particularly auditors, are highly familiar with corporate information systems (IS), policies and internal controls, and possess advanced analytical skills.
-Neither IT nor law-enforcement have a broad understanding of the overall systems and databases, access rights, organizational roles and responsibilities which are critical to an effective forensic investigation.
-Furthermore, they may have priorities that may not parallel and could even conflict with organizational needs.
-For these reasons, the combination of accounting and computer forensics provides an unmatched capability to investigate, analyze and report on suspicious patterns and anomalies and to follow the trail of unauthorized activities (Kearns, 2010).
+Although both play important roles. accountants can also be a vital forensic resource.
+Accountants, in particularly auditors, are highly familiar with corporate information systems (IS), policies and internal controls, and often possess advanced analytical skills.
+They possess a broad understanding of the overall systems and databases, access rights, organizational roles and responsibilities which are critical to an effective forensic investigation.
+They are in a positon to recognize the normal routines of organizational agents and to recognize suspicious and unusual activities.
+IT specialists are primarily concerned with establishing defenses against external attacks and in maintaining and securing the internal environment through authorizations and access Regardless rights. of technical knowledge, organizational agents who inspect digital evidence must be forensically trained or they could taint evidence by opening and inspecting suspect files without first creating a mirror image and following chain-ofevidence procedures.
+Law-enforcement agents may have priorities that do not parallel and could even conflict with organizational goals.
+While the organization is most interested in identifying attacks and protecting digital assets, law-enforcement agents are primarily interested in apprehending the perpetrator.
+They may even seize the organization's computer as evidence.
+For these reasons, accountants, when properly trained, can provide another forensic asset through a combination of accounting and computer forensics ${\rm skills}$ that provide a special capability to investigate, analyze and report on suspicious patterns and anomalies and to follow the trail of unauthorized activities (Kearns, 2010).

-Most firms have one or more internal auditors with forensic skills who are responsible for fraud detection and investigation (Pearson et al., 2008).
+Larger firms will usually have one or more internal auditors with forensic skills who are responsible for fraud detection and investigation (Pearson & Singleton, 2008).
 Evidence in most organizational fraud cases is in digital form.
 With the need for increased vigilance it is imperative that these professionals be able to obtain, manage, and analyze digital forensic data in an effective manner.
-These accountants need, at minimum, training in the basics of computer forensics.
+These accountants need. atminimum, training in the basics of computer forensics.